TapWater/TapWater-Docs/System Requirements Specification.md

 ### Synchronization

+Users will sync their data with the system's server in order to be up-to-date between devices.

 #### 4.5.1	Description and Priority

-Users will have a list of all their previously recorded drinks.
-This list will contain the size of the drink logged as well as the time it was logged.
-This feature is a high priority.
+Users will be able to pull down on the history screen, which will synchronize their drink history with the history recorded for the user on the server.
+This feature is of low importance.

 #### 4.5.2	Stimulus/Response Sequences

-The user is presumed to be registered and logged in, and have logged at least one drink.
-The user will select an icon on the main screen which will lead them to their drink history.
-Here they will see a list of all the previous drinks they have recorded as well as information regarding the size of the drink and time it was recorded.
+1. User will view their drink history.
+2. User will pull down on the screen in order to trigger the synchronization feature.
+3. The system will post the drinks in the history to the server, and the server will respond with the current history between devices for that user.

 #### 4.5.3	Functional Requirements

 - TBD: